 Applications are not reviewed until all materials are received.
 Completed applications are initially reviewed by the Program Director, Associate Program Director, program faculty and current pediatric psychology fellows.
 Following initial review, the Program Director determines which applicants will and will not be invited for an interview.
 NOTE: All applicants who submit a complete application will either be invited for an interview, or notified that they were not selected for an interview.

-Interviews are typically held in the months of January and February, and can occur in-person or via video conferencing.
+Interviews are typically held in the months of January and February and will occur via video-conferencing.
+An optional in-person interview may be available upon invitation.
 An interview schedule is prepared and shared with candidates as early as is feasible.
 The interview process is designed to be comprehensive and maximize fairness for all candidates.
-A typical interview may include the following: Program overview with the Program Director, tour of program facilities (in-person only; tour may be replaced with a picture slide-show for interviews via video conferencing), interview sessions with current faculty and fellows, group luncheon (in-person only), and a case presentation.
+A typical interview may include the following: Program overview with the Program Director, virtual presentation of the program facilities, interview sessions with current faculty and fellows, and a case presentation.
 During the interview process, the presence of desirable experiences and attributes as referenced above are noted.

 The fellowship program does not reimburse candidates for airfare, lodging, or other travel expenses; however, discounted hotel rates are available upon request.